FlexBE/flexbe_webui/README.md

   * `ros2 launch flexbe_webui flexbe_ocs.launch.py`
   This runs all of the OCS including the PySide6-based UI client.

-To assist in debugging development, or to run the UI on seperate machine, we can start the `webui_client` separately
+To assist in debugging development, or to run the UI on separate machine, we can start the `webui_client` separately
   * `ros2 launch flexbe_webui flexbe_ocs.launch.py headless:=true`
     > `headless:=true` starts the main server node without the UI